 Being interested in history, when I travel I bring along a book that can really immerse me in events that occurred where I am visiting.
 Last spring I went to Charleston, South Carolina and my book was The Invention of Wings by Sue Monk Kidd.
 The story explores the lives of and relationship between a slave girl and a plantation owner’s daughter.
 It is rich US’ slave history and its treatment of women.
 Reading the book while I traveled made it easier to vividly imagine the setting, but also brought depth to seeing the slave houses at plantations I visited and government buildings in Charleston.
 In addition, it was a spectacular read!
-To read more about my visit to Charleston, subscribe to the right to get next week’s post about it in your inbox.
+Read more about my visit to Charleston.
 Enjoy reading about more books that have inspired travel in others…

 A Walk Across the Sun by Corban Addison is a book set all over the world.
 After a natural disaster, two girls from India who just lost their parents find themselves in the world of human trafficking.
 No matter how hard they try, they get separated.
 On the other hand, we read a story of a detective who’s loved one is Indian and who decides to fight against human trafficking directly in India, which is a work almost impossible, as he was told by many.
 This story shows how awful our society is, yet it shows that there is still hope.
 From the way the older sister talked about India, about her homeland, I started loving the place despite its dark and dangerous reputation.